foss4g-oceania/etools-leaflet-map/README.md

 # Etools Leaflet Map Component

-This will be a polymer 2 update to the leaflet polymer component project that has stopped being supported by original author.
+This is a Polmyer 2 port of the original project found at leaflet-extras/leaflet-map.

 *leaflet-map* is a web-component which provides access to the [leaflet map](http://leafletjs.com) JavaScript library via html elements.